B2-Bayesian-for-Biology/.github/profile/README.md

 ## Contributions

-B2-Bayesian for Biology is a multi-university venture, led by scientists from:
+B2-Bayesian for Biology is an international multi-university venture, led by scientists from:
-- The University of Tennessee, Knoxville (UTK)
+- The University of Tennessee, Knoxville (UTK), USA.
-- The University of Maryland (UMD)
+- The University of Maryland (UMD), USA.
+- Banyuls-sur-Mer, France.
 - You 🧙

 We are open to contributions from researchers, students, and professionals across the globe.
 Whether you are a seasoned Bayesian statistician or a beginner interested in learning more about this fascinating field, your input and participation are welcome.